 Ventenac de Minervois: While there are many vineyards throughout the Languedoc region, Chateau Ventenac is right on the canal side.
 Its a perfect lunch stop.
 Pay for the self-guided “tour” of the museum just to see the old vineyard equipment, and then go taste the wine.
 Their desert wine was fabulous, and they sell a fairly decent rosé by the jug.

-Homps: This town is picturesquely quaint.
-Here, the canal is lined with luxury holiday barges that boast fine wooden decks and well-dressed staff.
+Homps: This town is relatively busy stop along the canal.
+Here, the waterway is lined with luxury holiday barges that boast fine wooden decks and well-dressed staff.
 Grab your bikes (or walk) from the docks to Lac de Jouarres for a well deserved swim.

 Trèbes: Although the town is mostly an access point for Carcassonne, it has its own charms.
 This was the last destination to which we actually boated.
 (It is much faster to cycle or take the bus to Carcassonne than to fight through all the locks).
 Trèbes has a little laundromat and a plethora of choices for canal side dining.
 We had a really fun final meal here at La Poissonnerie Moderne.
 They were very accommodating to our large party.

 Lac de Cavayère: The heat was brutal the entire time we were on the Canal-du-Midi.
 As a result we accelerated our timeline and pushed on down the canal to arrive in Trèbes a day early.
 This freed us up for a day excursion to the lake.
-Biking to Lac de Cavayère would put you on some good sized highways, so we bit the bullet and paid for taxis.
-It was worth it.
+Biking to Lac de Cavayère would put you on some good sized highways, so we opted for taxis.
+The expense was well worth it.
 The Lake has two beaches, one rock and one sand, but we set up shore side under the shade of some trees.
 The water was bright blue and just the right amount of cool for a warm, humid day.

 Carcassonne / La Bastide Saint-Louis: Carcassonne is as stunning as it is touristy, and it was the perfect place to end our trip.
 If you are coming up from the canal, you will actually dock at La Bastide Saint-Louis.
 La Bastide is the part of town in which people actually live.
 It has large squares filled with restaurants, a lovely farmers’ market, and plenty of shopping.
 It is a lovely little walk through La Bastide to reach La Cité, the colloquially name for Carcassonne.

 La Cité is a walled medieval city that looks like a Disney fantasy come to life.
-It is also a UNESCO World Heritage site, and represents over 2,500 years of French history.
-It has withstood attacks from Visigoth, Crusaders and the French bureaucracy, and is truly something spectacular to behold.
-It is well worth paying for tickets to walk along the ramparts and explore the historical exhibits, but the best part of the city is that it is still operational.
+It is also a UNESCO World Heritage site, and holds over 2,500 years of French history.
+It has withstood attacks from Visigoths, Crusaders, and the French bureaucracy.
+It is truly spectacular to behold.
+It is worth paying for tickets to walk along the ramparts and explore the historical exhibits, but the best part of the city is that it is still operational.
 True to medieval form, when you enter the city gates you will find twisting walled street after twisting walled street filled with shops and restaurants, making La Cité the ideal place to pick up souvenirs for family and friends.